How to Display Numbers on 4-Digit 7-Segment Display with Raspberry Pi Pico in Wokwi - Complete Step-by-Step Tutorial

 Serial1.println("Raspberry Pi Pico PIO 7-Segment Example");

-// Load the PIO program and initialize the machine
+// Load the PIO program and start the state machine

 auto offset = pio_add_program(pio0, &segment_program);